taliesin-insa/micro-database/api.md

 ## Retrieving snippets with annotation suggestions [/db/retrieve/recognizer/{amount}]
-This action searches the database for the amount of snippets specified, The snippets are first selected randomly among the snippets that have been annotated by the recognizer If not enough annotated snippets are found, the application will complete with unanntoated snippets
+This action searches the database for the amount of snippets specified, The snippets are first selected randomly among the snippets that have been annotated by the recognizer If not enough annotated snippets are found, the application will complete with unannotated snippets
 + Parameters
     + amount (number) : Number of snippets desired